Welcome to Cuba

 Of course, you should spend time wandering the gorgeous cobbled streets, marvelling at the architecture which has (and continues to be) beautifully restored and preserved, come across stunning squares and visit the cathedral, the Capitolio building, the Museum of the Revolution.
 But if you really want to get under the skin of Havana, venture further afield to the city’s other districts or go and see some places that other visitors miss out on.

-Being the most diverse and large of all the Caribbean Islands, simply said, Cuba has a bit for everyone.
-Whether you like to explore what Cuba has to offer or simply if you like to relax by the white sanded Caribbean beaches, you are well spoiled for choice.
+The largest of all Caribbean Islands, Cuba has a bit for everyone.
+Whether you like to explore what Cuba has to offer or relax by the white sanded Caribbean beaches, you will find it here.

 What to expect?